-6 Conclusions and Future Work
+6 Conclusions

 We have shown that DNNs with dilated convolutions and convolutional LSTM networks with few units are sufficiently complex to solve the insideness problem for any given curve.
 Yet, when using the standard training strategies, the units in these networks become specialized to detect characteristics of the curves in the training set and only generalize to curves of the same family as the training.
 We introduced a strategy to alleviate this limitation by showing that recurrent networks learn the coloring routine.
 The coloring routine breaks the evaluation of long-range relationships into local operations and when trained with small images, it generalizes substantially better to new families of curves as it alleviates the well-known difficulties of training recurrent networks with a large number of unrolling steps.
+We hope that these insights inspire new segmentation training procedures and help future investigations of other important aspects of segmentation beyond insideness (e.g. the discontinuity of segments and the hierarchical structure of segments).